All Episodes

 We're going out of our way to destroy anybody we can over the Mark Foley episode.

-Uh I there there's just a lot of head scratching stuff going on out there today, folks, that that uh that makes no sense.
+There's just a lot of head-scratching stuff going on out there today, folks, that makes no sense.

-And in the meantime, this sentence that Lynn Stewart gets is is an insult.
+And in the meantime, this sentence that Lynn Stewart gets is an insult.

-And you can tell by uh by her reaction to it that it was.
+And you can tell by her reaction to it that it was.

-This morning at the White House, President Bush signed the uh Military Commissions Act, which is going to be challenged by liberals, and it will go to the Supreme Court.
+Now, as part of the stark contrast as to how the war on terror will be fought between these two competing parties, the Republicans and Democrats, this morning at the White House, President Bush signed the Military Commissions Act, which is going to be challenged by liberals, and it will go to the Supreme Court.

 This nation will call evil by its name.